Jared-Kunhart/Jared-Kunhart/README.md

 - 🔭 I’m currently contributing to Code for Chicago and working as a Software Developer.
 - 🌱 I’m currently learning C#, AWS, GCP, and Azure DevOps.
-- 📫 How to reach me: Jared-Kunhart@proton.me
+- 📫 How to reach me: JaredLK@pm.me
 - ⚡ Fun fact: All my Dad jokes are stored in a Dadabase.